Annoto/playkit-plugin-loader/README.md

 ## Open-sourcing

-MIT-licensed, intended to live under the **Kaltura-PS** organization (as Muli suggested) or Annoto's org.
+MIT-licensed, intended to live under the Annoto's org.

 ## Files